nonoesp/Notes-MicroStation/README.md

 ## Me

 I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and blog at [nono.ma/says](http://nono.ma/says).
-I would love to hear about it if you find useful.
+I would love to hear about it if you find these notes are useful.
 Thanks!